Today I’m answering a question I commonly get from my clients:

 Stocksnap is also a good place to find photos, but recently they’ve started to more heavily promote some paid options, so while they used to be my top choice, they no longer are.
 That said, the free photos are still high quality.
 You can search by keyword or just browse the photos by date, popularity or just see what’s new and fun.
 Stocksnap license details over here.

 Canva: this is a fantastic resource for creating graphics to use on social media, your blog, or even on your website.
 They have tons of templates to choose from, and incorporate a large selection of fonts and free stock photos.
+There are some good ones for healthcare, including massage, in there!

 Creative Market has low cost, beautiful photos.
 Creative Market also has various graphics and templates for sale, so if you’re looking for something along those lines, check it out.
-License details are found on the page when previewing or purchasing an item (so check that out so you know what you’re buying).
+License details are found on the page when previewing or purchasing an item (so check that out so you know what you’re agreeing to).

 Stocksy has highly curated, reasonably priced photos.
 Part of what I like about stocksy is the diversity shown in their photos.
 They’re also based in Canada!
 A quick note about pricing: they price based on the size of the photo you want.
 Unless you plan on printing a photo, the small or medium size should do the trick.
 Info about licensing options here.
 Read more about Stocksy here.